-The master’s program qualifies as a STEM Designated Degree Program under the regulations of the United States Immigration and Customs Enforcement agency.
+The M.A. in Digital Studies of Language, Culture, and History qualifies as a STEM Designated Degree Program under the regulations of the United States Immigration and Customs Enforcement agency.
 However, the focus is not merely on acquiring technical skills.
 Students learn computational methods while also investigating computing as a cultural activity in its own right — an activity to be studied with respect to its historical development, social settings, and aesthetic qualities, as well as the ethical dilemmas it creates in our increasingly digitized and networked world.

 Programs for UChicago Undergraduates and Ph.D.
 Students

-In addition to the stand-alone master’s program, to which everyone may apply, students in the College of the University of Chicago can apply to do an undergraduate minor in Digital Studies or a joint BA/MA, earning a master’s degree concurrently with their bachelor’s degree.
+In addition to the stand-alone master’s program, to which everyone may apply, students in the College of the University of Chicago can apply to do an undergraduate minor or joint BA/MA in Digital Studies.

 University of Chicago Ph.D. students and students in two-year M.A. programs can earn a Graduate Certificate in Digital Studies by taking four core courses in Digital Studies (DIGS) and incorporating digital methods in their thesis work.
 This certification will be noted on their academic transcript.

-The Forum’s faculty advisory board is drawn from seventeen different departments in the University of Chicago.
+The Faculty Advisory Board is drawn from 17 different departments in the University of Chicago.
 They represent the full range of academic fields in the humanities and related social sciences, including linguistics, philosophy, literary studies, cultural studies, media studies, history, anthropology, archaeology, art history, visual arts, musicology, and religious studies.
 They share a common interest in understanding the impact of digital technology in the present day and in using digital tools to represent, analyze, and preserve the products of human languages and cultures, past and present.
 In their academic work they show how Digital Studies encompasses the full range of human activities, from everyday speech and writing to historical documents and literary texts, and includes music and fine art as well as mundane objects, places, and institutions.